Reds vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Jose Berrios (9-8) will make his 25th start of the season.
+- Chris Bassitt (11-6) will take to the mound for the Blue Jays and make his 26th start of the season.

+- In 25 starts this season, he's earned a quality start in 15 of them.

+- Bassitt will look to finish five or more innings for the seventh start in a row.

 |Opponent